2020 Best Invention

 Read more Google reviews ⇾

-1. If the bankruptcy filer remains responsible for their student loan repayment plan, will they be unable to maintain a minimal standard of living and ultimately fall below the poverty line?
+1. If you have to continue repaying on your student loan repayment plan, will you be able to maintain a minimal standard of living?

-3. Has the filer made good faith efforts to repay their loan?
+3. Have you made a good faith effort to repay your loan?

-If you have set up an income-driven repayment plan for your student loans through the Department of Education, your current monthly repayment amount has been calculated based on both your income and the size of your household.
-Know that the bankruptcy court may opt to discharge student loans even if your IDR monthly payment obligation is $0/mo.
-If your IDR monthly payment obligation is either very low or $0/mo, this calculation by the United States federal government supports the idea that repaying your federal loans would cause you and your family undue hardship.
+If you're on an income-driven repayment plan (IDR plan) for your federal student loans, your current monthly repayment amount has been calculated based on your income and household size.
+Sometimes this means your monthly payment is very low or even $0.
+The bankruptcy court may opt to discharge your student loans even if your IDR monthly payment obligation is $0/month.
+In fact, this may help your case as it supports the idea that repaying your loans is causing you and your family undue hardship.

 Written By: